Grand National Horse Race

 1990: Amateur jockey Marcus Armytage wins the race aboard Mr. Frisk.
 No amateur has won since.

-2001: During a race held in lousy weather, only two horses are able to complete the course without falling or refusing a jump.
-One of those two, Red Marauder, wins at 33-1.
+In 2001, in bad weather, only two horses managed to finish a race without falling or refusing a jump.
+Of those two, Red Marauder won at the astounding odds of 33-1.

 Recent Editions of the Grand National